tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 Once we have done the backward pass (potentially multiple in a row), we need to adjust the weights by their gradients.
-Code generation for this is a fairly mechanical translation of the Python code into C++.
-For comparison, here is the interpreted version:
+Code generation for this is a fairly mechanical translation of the Python code into C. For comparison, here is the interpreted version:

 ```python